You've just had a bad experience: losing your job, your house, The End of the World as We Know It

 may want a pet specifically to make him or her happier because other humans just don't understand them.
 The Team Pet

-may also be the only person unable to pull The Hero
+may also be the only person able to pull The Hero

 out of his/her funk if the task exceeds the capabilities of anyone else.
 Anyone who attempts to interrupt Fuzz Therapy